kenneth-nnadi/sailpoint-iiq-test-lab/doc/integration.md

 <img width="1031" height="741" alt="image" src="https://github.com/user-attachments/assets/5e464632-79c0-461b-bf3f-38f54d14fb83" />

 To correlate identities or manager correlation, first run an account aggregation above and the run a refrsh task to aggregate the account after identity mapping.
-Manager correlation is used when there is no autoritative source already existing in sailpoint.
+Manager correlation is used when there is no authoritative source already existing in sailpoint.
 The account correlation is when there is alredy existing authoritative source in the sailpoint application.

 5. **Identity Refresh**:
    - After aggregation, run **Refresh Identity cube** to correlate accounts to identities: